c3se/alvis-intro/tutorial/1_getting_started/README.md

 and finally following the instructions loading the wanted modules with `module load`.

-There is one more thing that might be of interest and that is the existence of both flat and hierarchical module trees to switch between them use:
+On alvis1 and associated nodes there is one more thing that might be of interest and that is the existence of both flat and hierarchical module trees to switch between them use:
 ```bash
 flat_modules